OMerkel/Meiern/doc/software_architecture.md

 - **Game Flow**
   1. Each player takes a turn.
   2. The player rolls the dice (using their `MeiernDiceCup`).
-  3. The player announces a value (using the `Announcement` class).
+  3. The player announces a value (using the `Announcement` class) higher than previous announcement.
-  4. The next player may trust or doubt the previous announcement.
+  4. The next player may trust or doubt the new announcement.
   5. If doubted, the actual dice are revealed and the outcome is resolved.
   6. Lives are adjusted accordingly.